Haysi, Virginia

 Haysi (/ˈheɪsaɪ/ HAY-sye) is a town in Dickenson County, Virginia, United States.
-The population was 498 at the 2010 census, up from 186 at the 2000 census, over which time period the town's area tripled.
+As of the 2020 census, Haysi had a population of 484.

 History

 Haysi, once known as "Turkey Foot" or "The Mouth of McClure", is at the confluence of Russell Prater Creek, the McClure River, and the Russell Fork river.
 The hilly terrain is subject to severe floods, but was occupied at least seasonally for centuries.
 As English settlers moved into the Appalachians, David Musick and his family settled near New Garden Fort on the Clinch River, but Shawnee raiders burned the house, killed him and abducted his wife and five children on August 12, 1792.
 The following day, fellow settlers encountered the raiders near here, freed the rest of the family and killed an Indian in the skirmish.
 About two miles away, in the hamlet known as Birchleaf a historical marker remembers John Colley, who settled nearby and supervised lands claimed by a wealthy landowner before further settlement began in the Sandy Basin area in the 1830s (and which became Dickenson County in 1880).
 As late as 1911, Haysi was only sparsely populated and was often referred to as a laurel bed.

 Local folklore says that in the pioneer days, prior to the establishment of bridges, a ferry boat operator named Si (Silas) shuttled people across the water in that area.
 Supposedly, travellers arriving at the river and seeing the ferry on the opposite bank, would shout "Hey Si!" to capture his attention and request passage.
 Thus, the town which grew around the location of this ferry service became known as "Haysi".
 The myth concerning the town's origins is popular and widely accepted among area residents, but local historians dispute this explanation.
-Alternately, Haysi is said to have originated from a post office established at a general store owned by Charles M. Hayter and Otis L. Sifers (1878-1921).
+Alternately, Haysi is said to have originated from a post office established at a general store owned by Charles M. Hayter and Otis L. Sifers (1878–1921).
 The owners chose Haysi as a blend of their own surnames when it was necessary to provide a name to the U.S. Post Office.